griesenj/ZeldaTracker/README.md

 # The Legend of Zelda: Majora's Mask - Item Tracker

-**Work in progress - I plan to add tracking for keys, fairies, and other items eventually.**
+***WORK IN PROGRESS - I plan to add tracking for keys, fairies, and other items eventually.**

 This project is a Java-based GUI application that makes use of the Model View Controller design pattern to track in-game items collected throughout a Majora's Mask randomizer playthrough.